stevenyxu/org/README.md

   tests to mock `client/Client.js` in tests.
 - Unit test most components, mocking out `client/Client.js`.
 Mostly snapshot tests.
 Some special cases worth coverage:
-  - `repos/Repos.js` has some rich error case handling and race condition handling.
+  - `org/Org.js` has some rich error case handling, race condition handling, and special prefetching logic.
-  - `Header.js` does a lot of redirects to try to normalize capitalization.
+  - `Header.js` also prefetches and has redirects to try to normalize capitalization.

 ### Manual tests

-- Visit `/` and expect to be redirected to the org repo list page, by default `/kubernetes`.
+- Visit `/` and expect to be redirected to the org page, by default `/kubernetes`.
-- Visit the org repo list page, for example `/kubernetes`.
+- Visit the org page, for example `/kubernetes`.
   - After page load, refresh and confirm IDB caching is working well.
   - Sort by each column, ascending and descending.
 Sorting should not produce network calls.
-  - Click on the repo link to go to the repo details page (see below).
+  - Click on the repo link to go to the repo page (see below).
   - Click on the github icon to go to the Github repository.
   - Click on the issues link to go to Github issues.
   - Change orgs very quickly to ensure that pending requests don't result in race conditions like the wrong org's repos showing up.
+Note: this test is complicated by the cache and won't really work once the prefetch has warmed the `microsoft` and `shadowsocks` pages.
+Clear the IDB cache first.
+In practice, these two orgs are late in the prefetch order, so you have some time to execute this test.
+If `microsoft` loads instantly, you're too late.
     - `microsoft` is a good example of an org with a very long cold load time (38 pages).
-Go to `microsoft` then go to `tensorflow` (1 page).
+Go to `microsoft` then go to `shadowsocks` (1 page).
 A few things should happen:
       - The `microsoft` paginated requests should continue in the background and would be viewable in a network inspector.
 Technically this is an